06 Dec How To Avoid Parasites While Travelling

 How do you eat garlic?

 I eat one or two feds that I cut in small pieces RAW.
 If it is impossible to eat it raw, you can mix it with honey, put it in tea or even have it on a toast.
 My stomach is insanely sensitive, so I choose to eat garlic every morning on an empty stomach at least a week before I travel.
+Garlic is more preventing parasites.
+I wouldnt recommend eating it if you are already throwing up.

 Foods to avoid when you have parasites